 Football and fighting

 LANCE Corporal William Dempster, Waveney Avenue, of the Cameron Highlanders, has been at home on furlough during the last few days after treatment for a shrapnel wound on the arm, sustained at Richebourg on May 9.
 Lance Corporal Dempster was 12 years in the army, and at the outbreak of war he volunteered for active service.
 He has been through many big engagements and had some exciting experiences.

 Sergeant John 'Johnny' Houston

 John Houston of Ballymena, the Irish International Association football player, has joined the 4th Bn.
 Royal Irish Rifles, stationed at Carrickfergus, retaining the rank of Sergeant which he previously held in the 2nd Bn.
 Sergt.
 Houston formerly played for South End Olympic and Linfield and for the past three seasons he has been attached to Everton.
-He is a brother of Private Leslie Houston who was killed in action. (see expanded entry on Johnny beside Leslie Houston entry.)
+He is a brother of Private Leslie Houston who was killed in action. (see separate page: Houston - Footballer Soldier)

 PRIVATE Alex.
 Dempster, Ballymena, of the Royal Inniskilling Fusiliers, was home recently on furlough and was looking fresh and well after his arduous duties in the trenches.
 Private Dempster was through a great number of engagements and was wounded in the leg by shrapnel at Neuve Chapelle.

 (Neuve Chapelle - a village in Northern France.
 Initially the British attacked successfully, but the attack bogged down and heavy casualties ensued.)

 A view from the trenches